mjdamgaard/UP-Web-Project/new_readme_draft.md

     - Or another idea might be to introduce more parameters that users can rate for any given type resource (such as a post, a video, a movie, etc.), other than just the normal 'good vs. bad' parameter.
 Think of [tags](https://en.wikipedia.org/wiki/Tag_(metadata)), but where each tag forms its own rating scale, which can be rated by all users on the platform.
 Such "ratable tags" could then be used to improve search results, and to improve algorithms on the platform in general.
     - And as a last, more down-to-earth example, it would also be a natural idea for a social media app on a user-programmable platform to allow its users to program their profile pages themselves, giving them almost complete freedom to build their profile page however they want, almost like a personal website.

-* If you have an idea for some website or app that you want the world to see/use, and you do aim for this website/app to make enough ad money to make it profitable, you can choose to publish it on a user-programmable platform and save all the costs of running the servers.
+* If you have an idea for some website or app that you want the world to see/use, and you do not aim for this website/app to make enough ad money to make it profitable, you can choose to publish it on a user-programmable platform and save all the costs of running the servers.
 On a user-programmable platform, the only cost to the developer is paying for the storage space of the source code, which is usually miniscule, and the users pay the rest of the costs.
 Thus, on a user-programmable platform, there is no money to win, at least not ad money, but there is also no money to lose.
 And your website/app will stay up for as long as the user-programmable platform stays up, even if barely anyone uses it.